 Implementers of all mHealth programmes should conduct routine process monitoring for the purposes of good programme management.
-Process monitoring tends to be carried out core indicators and key deliverables.
+Process monitoring tends to be carried out internally and regularly (monthly or quarterly) and provides information for planning and feedback about the progress of the project.

+Monitoring should start at the programme's inception, and a routine reporting mechanism will need to be set up to monitor the core indicators and key deliverables.
 In some countries with more sophisticated web-based platforms, the monitoring report might be presented as a data dashboard.
 Monitoring reports and dashboards are helpful in providing a quick overview to see whether a programme is on track to reach its objectives.